envfx - stock.adobe.com

 There are several reasons why lining up behind a platform approach will benefit managed service providers

 The shift from product sales to services is not a new trend in the channel.
-The attack surface has been increasing as has the market opportunity for security products.
-However, as the market matures the opportunity to sell point products is going to decrease.
+The attack surface has been increasing along with the market opportunity for security products.
+However, as the market matures, the opportunity to sell point products is going to decrease.

-We have already seen a shift to a more service-based approach.
+We have already seen a shift to a more services-based approach.
 The global managed security services market is projected to reach $67bn this year.
-This growth is driven by increased cybersecurity threats, the need to protect more customer data, and growing compliance requirements.
+This growth is driven by increased cyber security threats, the need to protect more customer data, and growing compliance requirements.

-Forward thinking resellers now provide platform-based security services.
-Managed Security Service Providers are helping customers rationalise tool spend and usage by migrating clients to an integrated security platform.
+Forward-thinking resellers now provide platform-based security services.
+Managed security service providers (MSSPs) are helping customers to rationalise tool spend and usage by migrating clients to an integrated security platform.

-Resellers acting as MSSPs can offer their customers considerable benefits through a platform-based approach to managed security services, including:
+Resellers acting as MSSPs can offer their customers considerable benefits through a platform-based approach to managed security services, including by reducing complexity, creating long-term cost savings, simplifying operations and enabling faster response to risk.

 To address these issues, some organisations have adopted logging tools or SIEM systems.
 However, these require administrators to not only interpret complex logging outputs but also create the right search queries to extract valuable insights.